Semi supervised GAN for smart microscopy, fast and data efficient cell cycle classification: Discussion

 Benchmarking confirmed the strength of the approach.
 Under the same experimental setting, SGAN outperformed alternative methods, including pre-trained ImageNet-based models, InceptionV3, Siamese, scattering-based, and standard CNN baselines.
 It also compared favourably with recent semi-supervised GAN-based classifiers from the literature under matched experimental settings.

-Transfer-learning experiments further showed that the SGAN discriminator learns representations that generalise well beyond the original Mitocheck domain.
-Strong performance on CellCognition and the 7-class Zeiss dataset suggests that the learned features capture morphological primitives that remain informative across microscopy set-ups and labelling schemes.
-In most fluorescence-based transfer tasks, fine-tuning only the final convolutional layers was sufficient, consistent with early layers encoding generic morphological features and deeper layers capturing more task-specific abstractions; this adaptation remained computationally lightweight, requiring on average only $\sim$4 min\,40\,s across datasets.
+Transfer-learning experiments showed that the SGAN discriminator learns representations that generalise beyond the original Mitocheck domain.
+Strong performance on CellCognition and the 7-class Zeiss dataset indicates that these features capture morphological primitives that remain informative across microscopy set-ups and labelling schemes.
+However, the model showed slightly reduced performance with newly introduced classes such as Prophase and Telophase, which were absent from the original SGAN training framework.
+In most fluorescence-based tasks, fine-tuning only the final convolutional layers was sufficient.
+This adaptation remained lightweight, requiring on average only $\sim$4 min\,40\,s across datasets.

-The decrease in performance from the five-class to the eight-class CellCognition setting is expected, as finer annotation granularity introduces less separable class boundaries, particularly for biologically transitional stages.
 By contrast, the DIC experiments revealed the limits of this transferability, since the fundamentally different image-formation physics reduced the effectiveness of direct transfer and required broader retraining.
 The Nagao binary datasets provided an additional test of generalisability across cell type, marker, and biological question.
 Accuracies above \(86\%\) in most cases indicate that the SGAN backbone captures sufficiently rich cell-cycle related morphology even when the target task differs from the source labels.
 The lower and more variable performance on HHE suggests that transfer also depends on the visual distinctness and stability of marker-specific patterns.

 A key strength is achieving these results with a relatively compact architecture.
 Unlike large pre-trained backbones, the SGAN discriminator remains lightweight while retaining strong transferability across domains.
 This combination of high accuracy (93\%), compact model size, and fast classification inference (109.7 ms per cell) makes the method particularly well-suited for real-time automated cell cycle classification on resource-constrained platforms such as the Roboscope.